wessberg/rollup-plugin-ts/README.md

 This plugin makes it really easy to use Typescript for reporting diagnostics, generating declaration files, and stripping types, but then using Babel for all other syntax transformations.
 One very strong use case for this is to use [`@babel/preset-env`](https://babeljs.io/docs/en/babel-preset-env).
 Another one is that you get the entire ecosystem of Babel plugins at your disposal.

-To use Babel, simply set the `transpiler` plugin option to `"babel"`:
+To use Babel, first set the `transpiler` plugin option to `"babel"`:

 ```javascript
 ts({